John Locke: Career after Oxford

-Ashley, as a founder of the Whig movement, exerted great influence on Locke's political ideas.
-Locke became involved in politics when Ashley became Lord Chancellor in 1672 (Ashley was created 1st Earl of Shaftesbury in 1673).
-After Shaftesbury fell from favour in 1675, Locke spent some time travelling across France as a tutor and medical attendant to Caleb Banks.
-He returned to England in 1679 when Shaftesbury's political fortunes took a brief positive turn.
-Around this time, most likely at Shaftesbury's prompting, Locke composed the bulk of the Two Treatises of Government.
+In 1669 Ashley, one of the Lord Proprietors of Carolina, directed Locke in drafting the Fundamental Constitutions of Carolina.
+Sometimes it is attributed to Locke as author, but his role was more as secretary to Ashley.
+Locke's patron became Lord Chancellor in 1672 and then raised to the title 1st Earl of Shaftesbury in 1673.
+An indication of Locke's rise in status is that the first known portrait was painted by John Greenhill, around the same that Shaftesbury sat for the artist.
+Shaftesbury appointed Locke secretary to the Lords Proprietors and secretary to the Council of Trade and Plantations.
+Locke was one of the early scholars in Britain to read and own Baruch Spinoza's radical text Tractatus Theologico-Politicus in 1672, which he sold to his patron Shaftesbury in 1675, but purchased another copy to replace it.
+Locke took great care subsequently "to avoid being tainted by 'Spinosa'".

-While it was once thought that Locke wrote the Treatises to defend the Glorious Revolution of 1688, recent scholarship has shown that the work was composed well before that.
+After Shaftesbury fell from favour in 1675, Locke left England for France on a trip already planned.
+He served a tutor and medical attendant to Caleb Banks.
+Locke traveled in France twice on extended tours, 1675–77 and 1678-79.
+Locke returned to England in 1679 when Shaftesbury's political fortunes took a positive turn.
+It has been argued that around this time, perhaps at Shaftesbury's prompting, Locke composed the bulk of the Two Treatises of Government.
+In the preface Locke says the Treatises were written to defend the Glorious Revolution of 1688, which ousted Catholic James II and brought Protestants William III and Mary II to the English throne, but recent scholarship suggests that the work was composed well before that.
 The work is now viewed as a more general argument against absolute monarchy (particularly as espoused by Robert Filmer and Thomas Hobbes) and for individual consent as the basis of political legitimacy.
 Although Locke was associated with the influential Whigs, his ideas about natural rights and government are considered quite revolutionary for that period in English history.
+Philosopher Algernon Sidney was exploring similar ideas and was executed for treason against Charles II in 1683.